qcx201/CAtrade/README.md

 His formal justifications are nebulous, but hover around border security and the US trade deficit with Canada.
 These reasons, however, are either detached from reality or based on a flawed understanding of how bilateral trade works.

 Canada's contribution to US border problem is negligeable.
-Less than xx% illegal migrants come from Canada.
-Less than 1% of fentaly in the US comes from Canada. [source] Almost a rounding error.
+Less than xx% illegal migrants come from Canada, and less than 1% of fentanyl in the US comes from Canada. [source] Almost a rounding error.

 The trade deficit with Canada is dwarfed by those of other US trade partners like China and Germany. [source]

 So why did he really start all this trouble?
-My favourite pet theory is that he did not like being [cuckolded](https://www.urbandictionary.com/define.php?term=Cuckold) by Justin Trudeau.
+My favourite pet theory is that he did not like being [cuckolded](https://www.urbandictionary.com/define.php?term=Cuckold) by Justin Trudeau (even though the President has had a [storied history of alleged adulteries](https://www.businessinsider.com/trump-melania-stormy-daniels-affairs-marriages-timeline-2018-3)).

-It goes back to a G7 summit in 2019, where a photo of Trudeau kissing Melania, with an oblivious Trump holding her hand, went viral.
-One French news outlet (of course) lead with the headline, ["Look of lust."](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo)
+It goes back to a G7 summit in 2019, where a photo went viral of Trudeau kissing First Lady Melania Trump while she held the hand of the oblivious President.
+One French (of course) news outlet reporting on this lead with ["look of lust"](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo) in the headline.

 <div style="text-align: center; width: 100%;">